kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 1. Escalating test failures/flakes to sig-<name>.
 Expectations:
   - Each test must have an escalation point (email + slack).
 The escalation point is responsible for keeping the test healthy.
   - Fixes for test failures caused by areas of ownership outside the responsibility of the escalation point should be coordinated with other teams by the test escalation point.
-  - Escalation points are expected to be responsive within 24 hours, and prioritize test failure issues over other issues.
+  - Escalation points are expected to be responsive within 24 hours, and to prioritize test failure issues over other issues.
     - If you don't see this happening, get in touch with them on slack or other means to ask for their support.

 ## Tips and Tricks of the game